emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 The wall lasts for 1 minute or umtil completely destroyed.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Water Breathing
 Nature, Spell, Water\
 1 action\
 You give up to 10 creatures of your choice within 20 of you the ability to breathe air and water, to ignore penalties for attacking underwater and a swimming speed of 10m.
 These benefits lasts for 1 hour, or until you perform this Flourish again.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Weapon Barrage
 Spell\
 2 actions\
 You conjure dosens of weapons and lauch them at your foes.
 Each creature in a 14m long line that is 6m wide must make a Dexterity saving throw or take 6d10 Bludgeoning, Piercing, or Slashing damage (your choice for each target).

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Wrathful Smite
 Fear, Mental, Spell\
 1 action\
 You call down divine wrath on your foes.
 Make a Melee Strike.
 On a success, the targets takes an extra 1d6 mental damage.
 Additionally, if the target is a creature, it must make a Wisdom saving throw or become frightened 2 of you.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.